Herta Bothe

 Herta Bothe (3 January 1921 – 16 March 2000) was a German concentration camp guard during World War II.
 She was imprisoned for war crimes after the defeat of Nazi Germany, and was subsequently released early from prison on 22 December 1951.

 Life

-Herta Bothe was born in Teterow, Mecklenburg-Schwerin.
+Herta Bothe was born on 3 January 1921 in Teterow, Mecklenburg-Schwerin.
+Her father was a woodworker.
 In 1938, at the age of seventeen, Bothe helped her father in his small Teterow wood shop, then worked temporarily in a factory, then as a hospital nurse.
-In 1939, Bothe was a member of the League of German Girls.
+In 1939, Bothe was a member of the Bund Deutscher Mädel (League of German Girls).

 Guard at Ravensbrück-Stutthof

 In September 1942, Bothe became the SS-Aufseherin camp guard at the Nazi German Ravensbrück concentration camp for women.
 The former nurse took a four-week training course and was sent as an overseer to the Stutthof camp near Danzig (now Gdańsk).
 There she became known as the "Sadist of Stutthof" due to her brutal beatings of prisoners.

 In July 1944, she was sent by Oberaufseherin Gerda Steinhoff to the Bromberg-Ost (Bromberg East) subcamp.

 On 21 January 1945, the 24-year-old Bothe accompanied a death march of women prisoners from central Poland to the Bergen-Belsen concentration camp near Celle.
 While en route to Bergen-Belsen, she and the prisoners stayed temporarily at Auschwitz concentration camp, arriving at Belsen between 20–26 February 1945.